At all times, PostgreSQL maintains a write ahead log (WAL) in the

 In an abstract sense, a running PostgreSQL system produces an indefinitely long sequence of WAL records.
 The system physically divides this sequence into WAL segment files, which are normally 16MB apiece (although the segment size can be altered during initdb).
 The segment files are given numeric names that reflect their position in the abstract WAL sequence.
 When not using WAL archiving, the system normally creates just a few segment files and then “recycles” them by renaming no-longer-needed segment files to higher segment numbers.
 It's assumed that segment files whose contents precede the last checkpoint are no longer of interest and can be recycled.

 When archiving WAL data, we need to capture the contents of each segment file once it is filled, and save that data somewhere before the segment file is recycled for reuse.
 Depending on the application and the available hardware, there could be many different ways of “saving the data somewhere”: we could copy the segment files to an NFS-mounted directory on another machine, write them onto a tape drive (ensuring that you have a way of identifying the original name of each file), or batch them together and burn them onto CDs, or something else entirely.
 To provide the database administrator with flexibility, PostgreSQL tries not to make any assumptions about how the archiving will be done.
 Instead, PostgreSQL lets the administrator specify a shell command or an archive library to be executed to copy a completed segment file to wherever it needs to go.
 This could be as simple as a shell command that uses

 cp, or it could invoke a complex C function — it's all up to you.

 To enable WAL archiving, set the wal_level configuration parameter to

 replica or higher, archive_mode to

-on, and specify the library to use in the archive_library configuration parameter.
+on, specify the shell command to use in the archive_command configuration parameter or specify the library to use in the archive_library configuration parameter.
 In practice these settings will always be placed in the

 %p is replaced by the path name of the file to archive, while